Platform Tips

 The Challenge: Breaking the Ice on Upwork

-With millions of freelancers on Upwork, getting noticed is the first hurdle you need to overcome.
-Clients often prefer freelancers with reviews, making it hard for newcomers to compete.
-Without a track record, you might feel like you’re shouting into the void.
+Let’s face it, with millions of freelancers swarming Upwork, standing out is the first hurdle you need to overcome.
+Clients are naturally drawn to freelancers with glowing reviews.
+So, without a track record, you might feel like you’re shouting into the void—or worse, sending cover letters that get ignored faster than a "cheap client" request for a Facebook clone for $500.

 Framework: How to Get Your First Client on Upwork